enyijiang/CS598-GBL-challenge/README.md

 Each group should submit a proposal **by Mar 5 (1 week before mid-term)**, and a final report **by May 14 (1 week after the final presentation)**

+**Late Day Policy**

+Students may request one 3-day extension in the semester for full credit.
+Otherwise, late submission within 3 days results in at most 80% of credits.
+Submission later than 3 days results in 0% of credits.

 ### Tentative Schedule

 Note: This is an evolving list.
 For each topic, the presenter should cover 2-3 required papers in their presentation.